HPC4SC/PANDORA/docs/tutorials/00_installing_cmake.md

 Before compiling Pandora we need to install some more libraries

 - Python
-	* We use Python 3, the libraries we need are the following ones
+	* We use Python 3, the libraries we need are the following ones:

 	```bash
 	$ sudo apt-get install python3 python3-dev
 	```

 - Boost Packages
-	* You can install the boost packages that we need using the following command
+	* You can install the boost packages that we need using the following command:

 	```bash
 	$ sudo apt-get install libboost-python-dev libboost-filesystem-dev libboost-system-dev libboost-timer-dev